 Example.
-You operate a farming business and incur an NOL of \$50,000 for 1999.
-The NOL would be \$25,000 if only income and deductions attributable to your farming business were taken into account; \$10,000 is attributable to a fire in your personal residence; and the remaining \$15,000 is attributable to your spouse's work as an employee.
+You operate a farming business and incur an NOL of \$50,000 for 2000. \$25,000 of the NOL is attributable to income and deductions of your farming business; \$10,000 is attributable to a fire in your personal residence (an eligible loss); and the remaining \$15,000 is attributable to your spouse's work as an employee.
 The \$25,000 farming loss is carried back 5 years; the \$10,000 eligible loss is carried back 3 years; and the remaining \$15,000 loss is carried back 2 years.
-Any unused portion of this NOL can be carried forward up to 20 years.
+Any unused portion of this NOL may be carried forward up to 20 years.

-You may elect to treat a farming loss as if it were not a farming loss.
-If you make this election, the loss carryback period will be 2 years (3 years if the loss is an eligible loss).
-To make the election, attach a statement to your 1999 income tax return filed on or before the due date (including extensions) that you are electing to treat any 1999 farming losses as if they were not farming losses.
-If you filed your return timely without making that election, you may still make the election by filing an amended return within 6 months of the due date of the return (excluding extensions).
-Attach the election to the amended return and write "Filed pursuant to section 301.9100-2" on the election statement.
-File the amended return at the same address that you filed the original return.
+For a farming loss, you may elect a loss carryback period of 2 years, instead of 5 years.

+To make the election for 2000, attach to your 2000 income tax return filed on or before the due date (including extensions) a statement that you are electing a 2 year carryback period for any 2000 farming losses.
+If you filed your original return on time, you may make the election on an amended return filed within 6 months after the due date of the return (excluding extensions).
+Attach the election to the amended return, and write "Filed pursuant to section 301.9100-2" on the election statement.
+File the amended return at the same address you used for your original return.
 Once made, the election is irrevocable.

 Specified liability losses.
 Any portion of an NOL that is a specified liability loss (defined on page 1) is carried back to the 10th tax year before the year of the loss.
-Any loss not used in the 10th year is carried to the 9th, and then applied consecutively forward to the 1st preceding tax year.
-Any specified liability loss that is not applied in the 10 preceding tax years can be carried forward up to 20 years.
+Any loss not used in that year is carried to the 9th year and then applied consecutively forward through the 1st preceding tax year.
+Any specified liability loss that is not applied in the 10 preceding tax years may be carried forward up to 20 years.

-Note: You may need up to four Forms 1045 to carry back a specified liability loss.
-Fill in Form 1045, lines 1 through 9, and Schedule A on only one Form 1045.
+Note: You may need to use up to four Forms 1045 to carry back a specified liability loss.
+Complete lines 1 through 9 and Schedule A on only one Form 1045.
 Use this Form 1045 for the earliest preceding tax years.
-You must sign this Form 1045, but you do not need to sign any of the other Form(s) 1045.
+You must sign this Form 1045, but do not need to sign any of the other Form(s) 1045.